 - Control Supervision $100 per week (required last two years)

 Matriculated students see a minimum of four low-fee patients each week, assigned by the Low-fee Service Coordinator.
-Income from these patients averages $140 per week.
-Candidates may choose to see more patients and increase their income, though additional paid supervision would be required.
-The patients that students begin seeing at the Institute may remain the patients of the student when the student graduates, allowing the student to begin a private practice under supervision as required by NY State law until state licensure is completed.
+Net income from these patients (after office rental fees) averages $100 per week.
+The patients that students begin seeing at the Institute may remain in treatment with the therapist under the supervision of the Institute when the student graduates, until all New York State requirement for licensure have been met.
+Upon licensure, these patients may transfer to the therapist’s private practice.